-Just over \$67 million in capital expenditure is forecast over the next 10 years, and nearly \$281 million over 30 years.
-The spikes in expenditure in years 3-5 are associated with the Waimea Community Dam.
-The large spike in the last 5 year period (years

-26-30) is due to construction of the Pohara water supply, full reticulation of Motueka, and the Coastal Tasman pipeline.
+Just over \$67 million in capital expenditure is forecast over the next 10 years, and nearly \$255 million over 30 years.
+Forecast expenditure in the first five years is particularly high, mainly as a result of expected investment in the Waimea Community Dam.
+The large spike in the years16-20 is due to the construction of full reticulation of Motueka, and the Coastal Tasman pipeline.